micro-ROS/micro-ROS_warehouse_demo/README.md

     * ROS 1 installation [http://wiki.ros.org/ROS/Installation](http://wiki.ros.org/ROS/Installation)
     * ROS 1 usage [http://wiki.ros.org/ROS/Tutorials](http://wiki.ros.org/ROS/Tutorials)

-2. Install the ROS 1 package [uros_controller](uros_controller) as following. **Beware that the waypoints are set according to the PIAP's warehouse.
+2. Install the ROS 1 package [uros_controller](uros_controller) as following. **Beware that the waypoints are set according to the Lukasiewicz-PIAP's warehouse.
 Modifications should be done to one's usage**.

 3. Additionally to ROS1, ROS2 **foxy** shall be installed and run as explained below: